-G0 Please provide the URL of your institution's net price calculator:
+G0 Please provide the URL of your institution's net price calculator: https://college.harvard.edu/financial-aid/net-price-calculator

-http://npc.fas.harvard.edu

-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$38,891 \$38,891
+Tuition: \$41,632 \$41,632

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

+•.
 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition:
+0. Tuition: \$41,632 \$41,632

--
+\$41,032 \$41,032

-G1 REQUIRED FEES: \$3,401 \$3,401
+G1 REQUIRED FEES: \$3,646 \$3,646

-1
+91 REQUIRED FEES. \$3,040 \$3,040

 G1 ROOM AND BOARD:

-(on-campus) \$14,115 \$14,115
+GI ¢15 001 ¢45 204

-G1 ROOM ONLY: .
+~ (on-campus) ROOM ONLY: \$15,381 \$15,381

+G1

-(on-campus) \$8,667 \$8,667
+~ . (on-campus)

-G1 BOARD ONLY: • - · · ·
+G1 BOARD ONLY:

-(on-campus meal plan) \$5,448 \$5,448
+(on-campus meal plan)

-~ .

-G1 Comprehensive tuition and room and I
+G1 Comprehensive tuition and room and b

-cannot provide separate tuition and ro om and board fees):
+cannot provide separate tuition and roc m and board fees):

+G1 Other:

+G2 Minimum Maximum

+Number of credits per term a student c an take for the stated full-

+time tuition

+G3 Yes No

+G3 Do tuition and fees vary by year of stud v (o.g. sophomoro 163 NU

+63 junior, senior)? y (e.g., sophomore, Х